AnamariaJoo/Manual_testing_portofolio/Final Project/README.md

 ### 1.7 Test Completion
 - Exit criteria was evaluated and passed.
-- The traceability matrix was generated and can be found here: Traceability_matrix.csv
+- The traceability matrix was generated and can be found here: [Traceability_Matrix.xlsx](https://github.com/AnamariaJoo/Manual_testing_portofolio/blob/main/Final%20Project/Traceability_Matrix.xlsx)
 - Test execution chart was generated, the final report shows that a number of 3 tests have failed of a total of 30 tests.
 - A number of 30 test cases were planned for execution and all of them were executed.
 - A number of 7 bugs were found (including the ones found following exploratory testing), from which the priority is : 2 high, 2 medium and 3 low.